arkency/posts/posts/2013-09-21-throw-away-sprockets-use-unix.md

 ---

-The Sprockets gem is the standard way to combine asset files in Rails, but it isn't very straight forward to use in stand-alone projects, like Single Page Applications without backend.

-Later the `sprockets` binary was added to address this issue.
+The Sprockets gem is the standard way to combine asset files in Rails, but it wasn't very straight forward to use in stand-alone projects, like Single Page Applications without backend, before the `sprockets` command was added.
-Unfortunately at the time I tried to use them with Nanoc, that command wasn't available, so I had to hack a bit to get the thing working.

 Few weeks before I realized that Sprockers solve the problem that has been already solved, but in a different language and in different era of computing.

-Later I wanted to check whether that idea would actually work and started hacking.
+Later I wanted to check whether my idea would actually work and started hacking.
 You can see the results below.
 Obviously it's not something you'd use in production.